tylermorganwall/skymodelr/README.md

 ## Overview

-**skymodelr** generates physically‑plausible sky domes and night skies as high‑dynamic‑range EXR images directly from R. It implements the Hosek–Wilkie analytic sky model and (optionally) the 2021–22 Prague spectral sky model (below‑horizon sun, altitude, and wide‑spectrum support).
+**skymodelr** generates physically‑plausible sky domes and night skies as high‑dynamic‑range EXR images/arrays directly from R. It implements the Hosek–Wilkie analytic sky model and (optionally) the 2021–22 Prague spectral sky model (below‑horizon sun, altitude, and wide‑spectrum support).
 It also includes tools to add the moon as well as accurate visible **star fields** aligned to observer location/time.
 Outputs are lat‑long environment maps (2:1 equirectangular) that you can feed into renderers (such as *rayrender*).

-## Use

 `generate_sky_latlong()` composes a full sky environment using the functions `generate_sky()`, `generate_moon_latlong()`, and